Skip to Content

 Look For Whales

-Just keep in mind that trips can be long for very little kids.
-They might not find seeing a whale as exciting as you hope they will.
+Keep in mind that these trips can be long for very little kids.
+There can be a lot of downtime around the whale-spotting.
+And when you do see one, they might not find it as thrilling as you hope they will.

-And since nature doesn’t run on scheduled there’s always a chance you’ll come back with nothing more than a long boat ride.
+Also, nature doesn’t run on schedule and there’s always a chance you’ll come back with nothing more than a long boat ride.

-Tip: The choppy water might not be fun for kids or parents who have motion sickness.
+Tip: The choppy water can be challenging for kids or parents who have motion sickness.

-Here’s some help for kids who get motion sickness.
+Read more: 5 + Ideass to help kids who get motion sickness.

 Browse a book store